Wattwil: Economy

+Transport

+Wattwil railway station lies at the intersection between the Bodensee–Toggenburg railway line, which links it with the Lake Constance area and the upper Toggenburg valley, and the Uznach–Wattwil railway, which connects it with the Linth Plain via the Ricken Tunnel.
+The station is the major hub for train and bus services in the Toggenburg.
+The station is served by regional trains of St. Gallen S-Bahn and the InterRegio Voralpen-Express.
+The latter provides long-distance services to St. Gallen and to Arth-Goldau and Luzern, bypassing Zurich.

+The BLWE provides bus services between Lichtensteig and Ebnat-Kappel via Wattwil.
+PostBus Switzerland operates a bus line to the upper part of the valley.

 Religion

 From the 2000 census, 3,319 or 40.2% are Roman Catholic, while 2,879 or 34.8% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 2 individuals (or about 0.02% of the population) who belong to the Christian Catholic faith, there are 215 individuals (or about 2.60% of the population) who belong to the Orthodox Church, and there are 245 individuals (or about 2.96% of the population) who belong to another Christian church.
 There are 4 individuals (or about 0.05% of the population) who are Jewish, and 807 (or about 9.76% of the population) who are Islamic.
 There are 104 individuals (or about 1.26% of the population) who belong to another church (not listed on the census), 444 (or about 5.37% of the population) belong to no church, are agnostic or atheist, and 246 individuals (or about 2.98% of the population) did not answer the question.